Statistics from Altmetric.com

 Multicentre (91 outpatient centres) study carried out from May 2004 to April 2005.

 Negative symptoms and clinical severity were assessed using five items from the schizophrenia Postive and Negative Syndrome Scale (PANSS) negative symptoms subscale (blunted affect, emotional withdrawal, poor rapport, social withdrawal and verbal fluency).
 A PANSS symptom severity score of >3 on an item indicated a negative symptom being present (scale 1–7, where 1 = symptom absent and 7 = symptom extremely severe).
-The sum of the scores of the five PANSS …
+The sum of the scores of the five PANSS negative …

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.